retypeapp/retype/configuration/page.md

 v1.0
 ```

-Items prefixed with `v` and mixed with other alpha values would be grouped at the end of
+Items prefixed with `v` would be grouped below the alpha ordered items.

 ```
 alpha
 bravo